 If you place the trigger bar on the right side of the bait pad towards the “S” then the trigger is set to “Sensitive”.
 This means that the trap is harder for you to set but easier for the rat to trigger.

-By the way, we are talking about rat traps here, not mice traps.
+By the way, we are talking about traps for rats here, not mice.
 Do not try using mouse traps to catch a rat.
 All you will do is annoy the rat and waste your time.

 Easy Set Snap Traps

 The downside of the Professional trap is that it can be intimidating for new users.
 These traps have an incredible striking force and you can hurt yourself pretty bad if you are not being careful.